A Pumpkin Pointillism Riddle

 - Now work on the pumpkin using yellow and then red to create the secondary color orange.

 This project emphasizes technique and color.
 There should be less focus on creating a perfect image of the pumpkin.
 Keep the project fun and stress free with success being measured by obtaining the color desired.
-For older children, more emphasis can be given to placement of the dots to achieve line, contour, and shading desired.
+For older children, more emphasis can be given to placement of the dots to achieve line, contour, and desired shading.
 For older children, using a smaller tool for the dots may also be in order.

 Do this Pumpkin Pointillism Project as part of a Pumpkin Unit Study.